Jakob Kihlberg

 How “people” come to identify as part of “the people”, in the sense of those that have a legitimate say in political matters in society, is in many ways a central question of our time.
 It is also a question with historical roots that go back to the constitution of modern democratic societies in the eighteenth and nineteenth centuries.
 In this research project the people as a political subject is investigated through an analysis of how illustrated news magazines, that were established in several European countries during the 1840’s, contributed to new ways of imagining this collective.

-The present study will investigate both how illustrated news magazines pictured public gatherings of people as expressions of a popular will, and how readers were in different ways positioned as part of a collective with legitimate interests in the business of government.
-The general hypothesis to be investigated is that the establishment of a market for visual news during this period, for the first time made it possible for influential groups to (literally) see themselves as participating in the life of a transnational European people.
-More generally, the study will provide historical perspective on present debates both about the politics of representation and the influence of different media on popular government.
+The study investigated both how illustrated news magazines pictured public gatherings of people as expressions of a popular will, and how readers were in different ways positioned as part of a collective with legitimate interests in the business of government.
+The results indicated that the establishment of a market for visual news during this period, might for the first time have made it possible for influential groups to (literally) see themselves as participating in the life of a transnational European people.

 Project duration